$650m in renewable energy didn’t save Broken Hill from days of blackouts after a storm islanded it

 Essential Energy on Friday was urging customers in Broken Hill to switch off their solar supply main switch to protect the 40-year-old backup gas-turbine generator providing power to the town and surrounds.

-From within Broken Hill, a forlorn Jack Marx is dotting out his story in the Australian via his phone:
+From within Broken Hill, a forlorn Jack Marx is dotting out his story in The Australian via his phone:

 Broken Hill: Powerless and left to live like mushrooms